Case Results

 When the Rollingwood Police in Austin, Texas, stopped my client, they claimed she was driving 47 mph in a 40 mph zone.
 She performed the SFSTs – Standardized Field Sobriety Tests – but refused the breath test.
 She did not know she could refuse to do the SFSTs.

-The report stated that my client had slurred speech, there was an odor of alcohol from her breath, and her eyes were red and watery eyes.
+The report stated that my client had slurred speech, there was an odor of alcohol from her breath, and her eyes were red and watery.
 She was accused of displaying all six clues for intoxication on the HGN (Horizontal Gaze Nystagmus, or eye jerk test).
-The Walk & Turn was failed because she lost her balance, failed to walk heel-to-toe, and did not follow directions properly.
-On the One-Leg Stand test, she balanced with her arms, put a food down, and nearly fell over.
+The Walk & Turn failed because she lost her balance, failed to walk heel-to-toe, and did not follow directions properly.
+On the One-Leg Stand test, she balanced with her arms, put her foot down, and nearly fell over.
 The police officer claimed my client leaned on her car because she could barely stand.

 DWI Dismissed